AUTOIMMUNE & INFLAMMATION

 • Eggs

-• Fresh vegetables except for tomato, avocado, spinach, and eggplant
+• Fresh vegetables, except for tomato, avocado, spinach, and eggplant

-• Cooking oils such as olive oil
+• Cooking oils like olive oil

 “Diet-wise, some research also suggests that an adequate intake of healthy fats and other nutrients including phosphorus, zinc, magnesium, copper, iron and vitamin B12 may play a role in enhancing DAO activity,” Dr. Kalika says.
 So an overall balanced diet is key.